 Frequently Asked Questions

-⭐️ Did you make this Salted Caramel Fudge?
-I’d love to hear what you think – please leave a comment and recipe rating below!
+⭐️ Did you make this Salted Caramel Fudge in the Thermomix?
+I'd love to hear what you think - please leave a comment and recipe rating below!
 You can also subscribe to my email list to never miss a new Thermomix recipe.

 Thermomix Salted Caramel Fudge